Monthly Archives: January 2008

 A greener Apple

 Computers, monitors and associated gizmos are no friends of the environment.
-Frequent manufacturer upgrades lead to constant pressure on users to trade up to the ‘latest and greatest’ model.
+Frequent manufacturer upgrades lead to constant pressure on users to trade up the the ‘latest and greatest’ model.
 In some cases, you actually have little choice but to upgrade, … Continue reading

 Wising up to the reality of biofuels